grafana/grafana/docs/sources/datasources/azuremonitor.md

 ## Deprecating Application Insights and Insights Analytics

-Within the Azure Monitor data source, Application Insights and Insights Analytics are two ways to query the same Azure Application Insights data.
-Additionally, that same data can also be queried from Metrics.
-In Grafana 8.0 the Logs query type will be improved to allow querying of Application Insights data using KQL.
+Application Insights and Insights Analytics are two ways to query the same Azure Application Insights data.
+That same data can also be queried from Metrics.
+In the upcoming Grafana 8.0 release, the Logs query type will be improved to allow querying of Application Insights data using KQL.

-In Grafana 8.0, Application Insights and Insights Analytics will be deprecated and made read-only in favor of querying this data through Metrics and Logs.
-Existing queries will continue to work, but they may not be edited.
+>**Note** In Grafana 8.0, Application Insights and Insights Analytics will be deprecated and made read-only in favor of querying this data through Metrics and Logs.
+Existing queries will continue to work, but you cannot edit them.

-To prepare for this upcoming change, Application Insights queries can now be made in Metrics instead, under the "microsoft.insights/components" Namespace.
-Insights Analytics queries cannot yet be made within Logs with KQL.
+To prepare for this upcoming change, Application Insights queries can now be made in Metrics, under the "microsoft.insights/components" Namespace.
+Insights Analytics queries cannot be made within Logs with KQL at this time.